Steel Tipped Dove, the shy and eccentric character behind the moniker.

-Someone who does not like to be photographed in the face (there are no recognizable photos of him around!).
+Someone who does not like to be photographed in the face (there weren’t any recognizable photos of him around for a while!).

 But it was above all I’m in the Forest by Lakutis, with the title track that samples Prodigy, that made people talk about it.
 A few days after the release of the new Lakutis, 3 Seashells, for which he produced the excellent Jesus Piece and Animal, we heard him for you.